6112-fa25/6112-fa25.github.io/_pages/syllabus.md

 There will be weeks that have few or no lectures, especially as we draw closer to project deadlines.
 This year, we are projecting roughly 8 weeks of lectures in total.
 We will also announce urgent changes on [Piazza][piazza].

+## Office Hours
+We will not hold office hours for the first week of classes.
+The particular room and times will be released by the end of the first week of class.

+## Quiz
+One quiz will be held during class time towards the end of the semester.
+The particular date will be released by the end of the first week of the class.
+More information about quizzes, including practice material, will be released closer to the quiz dates.

 #### Missed Classes

 If you have taken [6.110](https://6110-sp25.github.io), you may be familiar with the re-lecture videos which are video recordings of lecture content.
 6.112 will not have any re-lectures for this offering.
 Lecture slides and recitation materials will still be available on this website; however, you are personally responsible for catching up on any missed content on your own.